 For those who grew up with me, it would be no surprise to them to find out that my favourite foods still include chocolate ice cream, pizza, peanut butter cookies, rich hot chocolate and cheesy nacho dip.
 What would surprise them, however, is that all of these foods are packed with nutrients and are free of gluten, dairy and refined sugars.

-I love to share these recipes with my cleanse customers because when they first see the list of foods they need to avoid during the cleanse, they become easily overwhelmed and some react the way they would if they found a close friend was dying.
+I love to share these healthy and delicious recipes with my cleanse customers because when they first see the list of foods they need to avoid during the cleanse, they become easily overwhelmed and some react the way they would if they found a close friend was dying.
 Or, in this case, multiple friends!
-These recipes remind them that there is no need for mourning when you embark on a cleanse or when you seek to adopt a more healthy diet in general.
+These recipes remind them that there is no need for mourning when you embark on a cleanse or when you seek to adopt a better diet.

-If you need some hope for “life after gluten, dairy and sugar”, let these recipes be food for your soul AND your body!
+If you need some hope for “life after gluten, dairy and sugar”, let these healthy and delicious recipes be food for your soul AND your body!

 Chocolate Coconut Milk Ice Cream